 But let’s just start off with the basics first as to what you are going to need to do if you want to know how do you show a movie outside.

-Step 1: Decide Where You Are Going to Show the Movie
+Step 1: Decide Where You Are Going to Show a Movie Outside

 Most people who visit this website will be planning on showing a movie outside at their own home, most of the time in their backyard.
 If that sounds like you, then you will need to make sure that you can supply power to the outside area where you want to watch the movie.